 Next up is an exfoliator (optional for those with sensitive skin), a toner that balances pH levels, and essence, a hydrating serum that helps with skin repair.

-You’re not finished: the remaining steps include an acne booster treatment, a sheet mask, some eye cream moisturizer, and finally sun protection.
+The process is not finished: the remaining steps include an acne booster treatment, a sheet mask, some eye cream moisturizer, and finally sun protection.
 It’s a lot of work, but it’s a time-tested regimen for improving your skin.

+Next we decided to examine Africa skin care routines.
 The African continent is a diverse place, with various climates and skincare solutions to match.
 Shea butter comes from the Karite Nut tree, which grows in West and Central Africa, and has softening, moisturizing, and protective effects on the skin.

 Many West Africans also add orange oil, made from the pressed skin of oranges, which lifts the mood and can fight dryness.

 Egypt also has a history of creative skincare regimens, like Cleopatra’s milk and honey bath (milk helps regenerate skin cells).